slooppe/sigurls/README.md

 OPTIONS:
   -d             domain to fetch urls for
-  -exclude       comma separated list of sources to exclude -ls            list all the sources available
+  -sE            comma(,) separated list of sources to exclude -iS            include subdomains' urls
+  -sL            list all the available sources
-  -nc            no color mode
+  -nC            no color mode
   -silent        silent mode: output urls only
-  -subs          include subdomains' urls
-  -use           comma separated list of sources to use
+  -sU            comma(,) separated list of sources to use
 ```

 ## Installation